 Fiona Stuart-Wilson (Soprano)

-Fiona Stuart-Wilson studied Music at Cambridge University where she specialised in music of the renaissance period, and piano and singing at Trinity College of Music, London.
-Her repertoire encompasses music from nine centuries and her concert career has seen her on many of the major London concert platforms as well as venues in France, Italy and Spain.
-She has worked extensively in the UK and Spain with a number of vocal ensembles and as a soloist, and has most recently focused on performances of renaissance and baroque music in which she has been praised widely for her elegant interpretations and the purity of her tone.
-Over the last decade, she has appeared in several international music festivals and continues to give regular recitals with the English pianist Bernard Robertson, and the Italian lutenist Stefano Rocco, with whom she has appeared in Italy, Spain and the UK.
+Fiona Stuart-Wilson studied Music at Cambridge University, and piano and singing at Trinity College of Music, London.
+A sought-after performer, her repertoire encompasses music from nine centuries and her concert career has seen her on many of the major London concert platforms as well as in concert venues in France, Italy and Spain.
+Fiona has worked extensively with a number of vocal ensembles and as a soloist, and has most recently focused on performances of renaissance and baroque music in which she has been praised widely for her elegant interpretations and the purity of her tone.
+She has appeared in many international music festivals, recently collaborating with lutenist Massimo Lonardi, and continues to give regular recitals with the English pianist Bernard Robertson, and the Italian lutenist Stefano Rocco, with whom she has appeared in concert on ,many occasions in Italy, Spain and the UK.

 Xisco Aguiló (violone and viola da gamba)